Acute abdomen; Spontaneous bacterial peritonitis; SBP; Cirrhosis - spontaneous peritonitis

 Peritonitis can be life threatening and may cause complications.
 These depend on the type of peritonitis.

-Go to the emergency room or call the local emergency number (such as 911) if you have symptoms of peritonitis.
+Go to the emergency room or call 911 or the local emergency number if you have symptoms of peritonitis.